 Don’t direct all the outer traffic to the home page

 For simple one-page websites, this question is not actual: indeed, they represent only a home page that satisfies one or multiple functions and there is no other place where the traffic could be directed from the outer sources.
 The same happens if the website is not complex, home is not overloaded with diverse links and navigation elements, so conversion can be reached right from it while other pages play secondary roles.
 In this case directing all the traffic to the most informative part of the site, which also enables a user to accomplish the necessary action and get what they need, is a good idea.

 However, for complex websites and platforms, especially if they satisfy the multiple needs of a broad target audience, this approach can be the step in killing profitability and reducing conversion rates.
-The user can get scared, distracted or even annoyed with the amount of information they have to get through to find what they need, especially if focused on a particular narrow goal.
+The user can get scared, distracted, or even annoyed with the amount of information they have to get through to find what they need, especially if focused on a particular narrow goal.
 Using landing pages in the case when you need to concentrate the user’s attention on something specific can be an efficient way of solving this problem.
-A landing page is focused on one item, to make it quickly found and reduce delays when the target user seeks for specific operations, services or items.
-This is the issue of especially high importance in the case of e-commerce websites when unwise design solutions bring to poor user experience and financial losses.
+A landing page is focused on one item, to make it quickly found and reduce delays when the target user seeks specific operations, services, or items.
+This is an issue of especially high importance in the case of e-commerce websites when unwise design solutions bring poor user experience and financial losses.